xn0px90/awesome-qubes-os/README.md

   - [libvmi](https://libvmi.com/) - LibVMI is a C library with Python bindings that makes it easy to monitor the low-level details of a running virtual machine
   - [microlibvmi](https://github.com/Wenzel/libmicrovmi) - A cross-platform unified Virtual Machine Introspection API library
   - [Virtualization](https://github.com/Wenzel/awesome-virtualization) - A curated list of awesome resources about virtualization.
+  - [radare2](https://github.com/radareorg/radare2) - Radare2: Libre Reversing Framework for Unix Geeks
+  - [American Fuzzy Lop](https://github.com/google/AFL) - Fuzzing is one of the most powerful and proven strategies for identifying security issues in real-world software
+  - [codeQL](https://codeql.github.com/) - Discover vulnerabilities across a codebase with CodeQL

 ## How-to guides